-Preparation

-Operational Response

-Communication

-150 points

-550 points

-300 points
+- 2. Operational Response 550 points - 3.
+Communication 300 points

 Maximum Available Points 1000

 Each utility will be required to provide data with which the scorecard can be completed on a per event basis within 30 days of the completion of customer restoration.
 Department of Public Service (DPS) staff (Staff) will use the information provided by the utility in its review and determine a score for each event for each utility.
 Electric companies will continue to be required to file a Part 105 report within 60 days as set forth in the Rules and Regulations of the State of New York (NYCRR).